codemeasandwich/hyper-element/README.md

 ## Fragments

 Fragments are pieces of content that can be loaded *asynchronously*.

-An class property defined with a **capital letter** will be treated as a fragment.
+You define one with a class property starting with a **capital letter**.

-**⚠ Note that the fragment function will be run on every render!**
+To use one with in you render.
+Pass an object with a property matching the fragment name and any value needed.

 The fragment function should return an object with the following properties

 * **placeholder:** the placeholder to show while resolving the fragment
+* **once:** Only generate the fragment once.
+    * The default is to `false`.
+The fragment function will be run on every render!

 and **one** of the following as the fragment's result: